TypeScriptToLua/TypeScriptToLua.github.io/docs/configuration.md

 - `outFile` - Use `luaBundle` instead.
 - `importHelpers` / `noEmitHelpers` - Use `luaLibImport` instead.
 - `target` - In normal TypeScript projects, this represents the JavaScript compilation target.
 TSTL users should always set this to `ESNext`, which allows your source code to use every [ECMAScript feature](https://github.com/sudheerj/ECMAScript-features).
 - `module` - In normal TypeScript projects, this specifies the module system.
 TSTL users should omit this option, since it will default to `ES2015`.
-If TypeScript forces you to specify `module` because you want to bundle your declarations with `outFile`, consider using [API Extractor](https://api-extractor.com/) instead.

 ## Transformers